MapleCCC/ABSort/README.md

                                   that the higher the abstraction level the topper it locates.

-  -a, --aggressive                Enable some aggressive transformations to
+  --no-aggressive                 Disable some aggressive transformations to
-                                  the source code, mostly for cosmetic
+                                  the source code which are mostly for cosmetic purpose.
+Setting this option
-                                  purpose.
+                                  retains more original code layout, hence
+                                  reducing diff size, if that is desirable.

   -e, --encoding TEXT             The encoding scheme used to read and write
                                   Python files.  [default: utf-8]